davclark/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

    * Each student can be in one and only one cohort.

-   To provide students with a consistent experience throughout the course run, do not change a student's cohort assignment after the course begins.
+   To provide students with a consistent experience throughout the course run, do not change cohort configuration or a student's cohort assignment after your course begins.

 For more information about using cohorts in courses, see: